Updated January 20, 2019

 A shower base design feature often overlooked (until it’s too late) is the height of the curb to get into the shower.
 If you have a family member who can’t step over a standard 4” high curb you have a shower which is difficult (or impossible) to use.
 Make your best choice with one of the following 3 entry options:

-4” standard curb –This traditional curb height works well for a small shower where no family members have mobility issues.
+4” standard curb –This traditional curb height works well for a small corner or stand up shower where no family members have mobility issues.

 - Low profile 1 ½” curb – A low profile curb creates a sleek, contemporary look and is easier to step over.
 In addition you can add a ramp extension to this base for wheelchair access down the road if you end up needing this functionality.

-- Wheelchair ramped entry – A solid surface roll in shower can be made with a ramp built into the shower pan.
+- Wheelchair ramped entry – A cultured marble roll in shower can be made with a ramp built into the shower pan.
 These bases can be used in any sized space with the proper planning.